 “to Him be the glory in the ecclesia and in Christ Jesus for all the generations of the eon of the eons!
 Amen!”
 (Concordant Literal Version)

 Or expressing the full sense of the word “generations” (genos) one could say:

 “to Him be the glory in the Church and in Christ Jesus to all descendants of all generations, into the Age of the ages, Amen!”

-The mistranslation of “into the ages of the ages” and “the Age of ages” as “forever and ever” or “world without end” veils the glorious truth that Christ and His Church will continue reigning in “the ages of the ages” until, the final “Age of ages” when all descendants of all generations will have subjected themselves to Christ, being reunited in Him in the dispensation of the fullness of the times, resulting in God being all in all.
-(Eph 1:10; 1Cor 15:25-28) The “ages of the ages” are preeminent over all previous ages since Christ will be reigning, and the “Age of ages” is the greatest of all ages because it culminates with God being all in all.
+The mistranslation of “the ages of the ages” and “the Age of ages” as “forever and ever” or “world without end” veils the glorious truth that Christ and His Church will continue reigning in “the ages of the ages” or “the ages to come” until the final “Age of ages” when all descendants of all generations will have subjected themselves to Christ, being reunited in Him in the dispensation of the fullness of the times, resulting in God being all in all (Eph 1:10; 1Cor 15:25-28).
+The “ages of the ages” are preeminent over all previous ages since Christ will be reigning, and the “Age of ages” is the greatest of all ages because it culminates with God being all in all.

 While it is not possible to consider all the texts of Scripture which have been misunderstood to be teaching eternal torments due to the mistranslation of the time-words olam, aión and aiónios in this session, I would like to consider Matthew 25:46 which is the most popular proof-text used by Traditionalists for eternal punishment: